Downloadable Resources

 SOLIRIS is a prescription medicine used to treat:

-adults and children with a disease called atypical Hemolytic Uremic Syndrome (aHUS).
+People with atypical hemolytic uremic syndrome (aHUS).
 SOLIRIS is not for use in treating people with Shiga toxin E. coli related hemolytic uremic syndrome (STEC-HUS).

-adults with a disease called generalized myasthenia gravis (gMG) who are anti-acetylcholine receptor (AChR) antibody positive.
+Adults with generalized myasthenia gravis (gMG) who are anti-acetylcholine receptor (AChR) antibody positive.

 It is not known if SOLIRIS is safe and effective in children with PNH, gMG, or NMOSD.

-Please see the accompanying full Prescribing Information and Medication Guide for SOLIRIS, including Boxed WARNING regarding serious and life-threatening meningococcal infections.
+Please see the accompanying full Prescribing Information and Medication Guide for SOLIRIS, including Boxed WARNING regarding serious meningococcal infections.

 INDICATIONS